venkateshreddypala/Spectrum_RESTful/README.md

   "description": "string",
 }
 ```
-This API also provides the following resources mapped to the respective HTTP methods which supports CRUD operations for notes for a specified Notebook.
+This API also provides the following resources mapped to the respective HTTP methods which supports CRUD operations for a Transaction.
 ```
-- POST	/notes/{noteName}/notes	To create a note in the specified notebook
+- POST	/transaction/{transaction}/user- To create a new Transaction
-- GET	/notes/{noteName}/notes/{title}	To get a specific note detail in the specified notebook
+- GET	/transaction/{id}/rewards	To get all Rewards
-- GET	/notes/{noteName}/notes	To get all the notes associated to the specified notebook
+- GET	/transaction/{transaction}/id	To get all the transaction associated to the specified user with an id.
-- GET	/notes/{noteName}/{tag}	Given a notebook, get filtered list of notes that contain the given tag string
+- GET	/rewards/{name}/{id}	Given a reward, get filtered list of name that contain the given tag id
-- PUT	/notes/{noteName}/notes/{title}	To update a specific note associated with the given notebook
+- PUT	/transaction/{transaction}/{id}	To update a specific transaction associated with the given id/user.
-- DELETE /notes/{noteName}/notes/{title}	To delete a specific note associated with the given notebook
+- DELETE /transaction/{id}	To delete a specific transaction associated with the given user.
 ```

 Example model to create a POST method